“Raising the level of logic and understanding is an extremely worthwhile activity, and it benefits those who can grasp the essentials.”

 As clear as one can see the sun setting, one can also see that it isn’t by accident that the school system has reached the state of decline it has.

 Coming to terms with this, what’s an individual to do?
-To accomplish this, one must go ‘back to the roots’ so to speak, as there is no better place to begin but in the realm of Logic.
+Individuals need to return to the core concepts that were integral components of education over a century ago, and there is no better place to begin but in the realm of Logic.

 But you might be asking: why is Logic so vital?